 High performing organizations around the world are striving to adapt to the ever-increasing pace of innovation and technological advancement.
 One of the most significant shifts resulting from this quickening pace has been from a focus on efficiency of individuals to a focus on the adaptability and impact of teams.
-Various studies (Locke & Latham, 2019) have shown that compared to individuals, teams typically innovate faster, identify problems earlier, and produce more effective solutions.
+Research (Laughlin, Hatch, Silver, & Boh, 2006) has shown that compared to individuals, teams typically innovate faster, identify problems earlier, and produce more effective solutions.
 As a result, companies are evolving the way they engage, enable, and reward their teams.

 John Doerr, a highly-successful venture capitalist and business author, says, “There’s a new way of organizations and teams that are powerful.
 They are deeply transparent (and as a consequence, they’re very open), and they’re collaborative.
 Instead of being hierarchical and top-down, they’re networked in rich relationships with others that are trying to get their work done.
 So, whatever you can do to enhance those values, you’re going to have a higher-performance organization.”